 Open 10.00AM-5.00PM Wednesday to Sunday (closed Monday and Tuesday).

 NESTLED in the under-story of the old convent in Abbotsford’s art precinct on the Yarra, c3 Contemporary Art Space has been a showcase for emerging artists for more than eight years.
-Currently, six artists are on show, presenting a veritable cornucopia – different ideas, views thoughts and interests.
-Culture, place, history and experience, provide a wealth of opportunity for artistic expression.
+Currently, six artists are on show, presenting a veritable cornucopia of different ideas, views, thoughts, objectives and interests.
+Culture, place, history and experience all provide a wealth of opportunity for artistic expression.

 IN SIX weeks, the National Gallery of Victoria International opens its latest Winter Masterpieces exhibition, Degas, a New Vision.
 Works have been drawn from collections across the globe and, in the words of the NGVI’s press office, offer a ‘fresh and dynamic reappraisal of this legendary artist’s genius.’

 IN recent days, news of the discovery of a painting by Caravaggio has occupied and divided arts writers and critics, world-wide.
 Apparently disinterred in 2014 from the roof of a house in Toulouse, France, Judith beheading Holofernes (c.1604) has been subjected to scrutiny by a number of experts, not all of whom believe the work to be genuine.